 Inaugural 2020 San Diego Dermatology Symposium September 11-13, 2020

-This activity is generously supported by educational grants from Sun Pharma and UCB.
+This activity is generously supported by educational grants from Pfizer, Sun Pharma, and UCB.

 Who Should Attend?
 This conference has been designed for dermatologists, dermatology residents, dermatology nurse practitioners, dermatology physician assistants, primary care physicians, and other providers involved in the care of patients with skin diseases.

 Learning Objectives At the conclusion of this course, you will be able to:

 Discuss the new treatments for psoriasis and how to choose between them.

 Evaluate older and newer therapies for atopic dermatitis.

 Discern various options for managing skin cancer and actinic keratoses.

 Describe infectious diseases of the skin and management of these conditions.

 Discuss therapeutic options for disorders of pigment, hair, and nails.

 Identify optimal patients for aesthetic procedures such as botulinum, fillers, chemical peels, and lasers.